 - Should we restrict any health content so that only doctors can be the authors?

 I am purposefully driving my point far because this is the problem: freedom allows a lot of people of doing things they should never have done in the first place.
 A lot of these words and actions are going to have negative effects on beings of all sorts.
-Restraining such freedom would lean towards fascism and an impossible to enforce set of laws.
+Restraining such freedom would lean towards fascism and an impossible to enforce a set of laws.

-Unless we are talking about a country’s corpus of Laws, everybody is allowed to have the freedom of ignorance.
+Unless we are talking about a country’s corpus of Laws, everybody is allowed to have freedom of ignorance.
 We most definitely all are revolted about it but such freedom is here to stay in our society.
 And unless incompetence falls into animal cruelty, any punishment seems impossible or even unfair.

 Can't We Agree On a Strict Set Of Rules?

 Nope, we cannot.
 That’s the very short answer.
 To add some meat to my potatoes, how do you want animal right activists and actual good dog breeders to sit down and agree on a regulation?
 The debate will be heated and not much juice will actually come out of it.
 Additionally, for almost every single rule or regulation you can make, you will have plenty of counter-examples and exceptions.

 This makes criminalizing unethical dog breeding impossible unless you accept placing an undue burden on responsible dog breeders who have been bettering the breed, according to their own definition, since the day they started breeding dogs.